 Introduction

+G1111 guideline series

+This Guideline is one of the G1111 series of guideline documents.
+The purpose of the G1111 series is to assist the VTS authority in preparing the definition, specification, establishment, operation, and upgrades of a VTS system.
+The documents address the relationship between the operational requirements and VTS system performance and functional requirements and how these reflect VTS System design and VTS Equipment requirements.

+WITHOUT INFERRING PRIORITY, the G1111 series of guideline documents present system design, sensors, communications, processing, and acceptance.
+The guideline documents are numbered and titled as follows:

+G1111 Establishing Functional & Performance Requirements for VTS Systems

+G1111-1 Producing Requirements for the Core VTS System

+G1111-2 Producing Requirements for Voice Communications

+G1111-3 Producing Requirements for RADAR

+G1111-4 Producing Requirements for AIS and VDES

+G1111-5 Producing Requirements for Environment Monitoring Systems

+G1111-6 Producing Requirements for Electro Optical Systems

+G1111-7 Producing Requirements for Radio Direction Finders

+G1111-8 Producing Requirements for Long Range Sensors

+G1111-9 Framework for Acceptance of VTS Systems (this guideline)

 Document Purpose

-The purpose of this document is to advise authorities providing Vessel Traffic Services on the acceptance process of a VTS System or functional parts of a VTS System (as specified in IALA Recommendation V128 – Preparation of Operational and Technical Performance of VTS Systems).
+The purpose of this document is to advise authorities providing Vessel Traffic Services on the acceptance process of a VTS System and VTS Equipment (as specified in IALA Recommendation V128 – Preparation of Operational and Technical Performance of VTS Systems).

-IALA Guideline G.1111 – Preparation of Operational and Technical Performance Requirements for VTS Systems provides a framework to assist these authorities in preparing requirements for a VTS System(s) or any functional part of a VTS System.
+IALA Guideline G.1111 – Preparation of Operational and Technical Performance Requirements for VTS Systems provides a framework to assist these authorities in preparing requirements for a VTS System(s) and VTS Equipment.

 This document provides a framework for the acceptance process such that the specified system: